garymarkfuller/tellyourmp-website/suggested-features.md

 + Let the email user edit the email.
 + Routes to use names/slugs instead of ids.
 + Conditional email depending on the Party.
-+ Let users use and pay for other mailing services.
++ Let admin users use and pay for other mailing services.
 + Support domain names per site.
 + Manage billing and paying invoices in the admin area.
 + Security/Validation/Sanitisation.